fairytree/Shared_ptr/README.md

 6. move assignment operator
 7. destructor

-Notice that the program uses "myClass" as the datatype in which each step is explicitly printed to show the user how the shared_ptr actually works behind the screen.
+Notice that each step is explicitly printed out to show the user how the shared_ptr actually works behind the screen.